Hornbill-Docs/esp-config/esp-config/getting-started/working-time.md

 :::

 ## Working time zone
 Hornbill can be used across multiple geographical regions and time zones.
-Select the time zone that represents where the users are located  This will ensure that the correct times are stored for the activities that they perform.
+Select the time zone that represents where the users are located.
+This will ensure that the correct times are stored for the activities that they perform.

 |Setting Name|Description|Example|
 |-|-|-|